K2laced/Storytelling-gcp/Readme.md

 ## Introduction

 Los Mirlos Storytelling is an interactive, **stateless** serverless application on Google Cloud Platform.
-Every request supplies the necessary prompt—whether to **create** a new story, **continue** an existing one, or **chat** with a character.
+Every request supplies the necessary prompt—whether to **create** a new story, **decide** how it will continue , or **chat** with a character.
 The Cloud Function invokes the LLM and returns the generated text immediately.

+---

+## Structure
+- `functions/`: Directory containing all Cloud Function source code
+  - `create_story/`: Source for the “create-story” endpoint
+  - `continue_story/`: Source for the “continue-story” endpoint
+  - `end_story/`: Source for the “end-story” endpoint
+  - `characters_chat/`: Source for the “characters-chat” endpoint
+- `static/`: Directory for static assets
+  - `figs/`: Figures and supporting scripts
+  - `script.js`: Client-side JavaScript for interactive behavior
+- `templates/`: HTML templates for the frontend
+  - `index.html`: Main single-page UI layout
+- `README.md`: Project documentation and usage instructions
+- `app.py`: Main Python application entry point defining HTTP handlers and GCS interactions

 ---